-While the gesture was widely appreciated, some of the religious Jewish community was offended by the presence of the statue next to the holy site of King David's Tomb because it seems to contradict the commandment "Thou shalt not make unto thee any graven image".
+While the gesture was widely appreciated, some of the religious Jewish community was offended by the presence of the statue next to the holy site of King David's Tomb because it seems to contradict the 2nd Commandment which says,

-In 2018, the statue was dismantled and to another area of Mount Zion.
+In 2018, the statue was dismantled and moved to another area of Mount Zion.

 Through archaeological excations at the City of David and studying the Bible, further light was shed on the location of this great king's tomb.
 The book of Nehemiah describes the repair of the walls of Jerusalem following the return of the Jewish exiles,

 "The Fountain Gate was repaired by Shallun, son of Kol-Hozeh, ruler of the district of Mizpah.
 He rebuilt it, roofing it over and putting its doors and bolts and bars in place.
 He also repaired the wall of the Pool of Siloam, by the King’s Garden, as far as the steps going down from the City of David.
 Beyond him, Nehemiah son of Azbuk, ruler of a half-district of Beth Zur, made repairs up to a point opposite the tombs of David, as far as the artificial pool and the House of the Heroes" (Nehemiah 3: 15-16).